Case file operations

 owner string(50) The owner of the "Case file"

-status string(50) The status of the "Case file"
+status string(50) The status of the "Case file".
+Possible values: "OPEN" and "CLOSE"

 title string(255) The title of the "Case file"